 Undergraduate Communications Specializations

 Of course, not all of what you will study in an online bachelor’s degree in communications program is chosen for you.
 Communications is a broad field with plenty of different career opportunities.
-To help students develop the skills they will need for the roles that most interest them, many online communications degree programs offer students the opportunity to specialize in a subfield such as journalism, emerging media, marketing, public relations or business and organizational communication, according to U.S. News & World Report.
+There are courses that help develop the skills you will need for the roles that most interest you.

 The specialization you choose will affect the courses you will take to earn your degree.
-Students who focus on emerging media may spend a good deal of their education learning about topics such as web design, computer graphics and multimedia development – things that communication students in other specialties might barely touch on or never study at all.
-Likewise, if you pursue a specialization in public relations, you’ll develop far more expertise in subjects like crisis communication, strategic communication and campaign planning than a student who instead delves into advertising or journalism would develop.
+Students who focus on emerging media may spend a good deal of their education learning about topics such as:

-By studying fundamental core coursework in communications, immersing yourself in specialized studies in the subfield of your choice and, of course, rounding out your instruction with general education courses, you’ll be prepared for just about anything.
-Whatever school and specialization you choose, you can feel certain that what you will study in an online bachelor’s degree in communications program will help you cultivate the in-demand skills needed for a number of different communications careers.
+Whatever school and specialization you choose, what you will study in an online bachelor’s degree in communications program will help you develop the in-demand skills you need for a number of different communications careers.